vijay-varadarajan/Aerodrome-Lookup-Service/README.md

 ## Future improvements

-### This software can be improved in the following ways:
+### I plan to improve this software in the following ways:

  - Adding more flexiblity to the search allowing the user to view the more than one type of airports, instead of just one or all of them.